Dabomstew/universal-pokemon-randomizer/DEVGUIDE.md

 There is a known bug where running AssertJ Swing causes the mouse to fail to locate the correct screen position. https://github.com/assertj/assertj-swing/issues/235
 Running the tests individually usually works.
 You can also try commenting out the line that says `this.frame.moveTo(new Point(10, 10));` in AbstractUIBase.
-If neither of these works, then try running the test by hand and see if it's actually detecting broken functionality.
+If neither of these works, then try running the test by hand (perform the steps manually) and see if it's actually detecting broken functionality.
 If it is, congratulations!
 You found a bug that you need to fix.

 # How do I write a test for SettingsTest?